On this page

 Why Debugging Needs Its Own AI Tool

-Code generation AI (Copilot, Cursor, Claude) is good at writing new code.
-It's mediocre at debugging existing code — because debugging requires understanding what code is doing wrong, not what code should be written next.
+Code generation AI like Copilot, Cursor, and Claude is good at writing new code.
+It is mediocre at debugging existing code because debugging requires understanding what code is doing wrong, not what code should be written next.

 The mental model is different.
-You're not generating — you're diagnosing.
+You are not generating, you are diagnosing.
 You need an AI that reads error context, understands your project structure, and reasons about why something broke.
-That's a different task than autocomplete.
+That is a different task from autocomplete.

 This is why dedicated AI debugging tools exist alongside code generation tools.
-They're not competing — they're solving different problems.
+They are not competing.
+They are solving different problems.

 The Main Options